lukasNo1/opi/README.md

 # OPI - Option passive income bot

+The DIY alternative to covered call ETF's

+This bot is meant for my own personal use, the strategy behind it is subject to change.

+That said, you are free to use this bot in any way you see fit, as long as you understand what's written here and what the code of this bot does.

+If you don't understand everything 100%, then don't use it!

 ### Requirements

 - A TD Ameritrade account with options privileges
 - All python packages from requirements.txt installed
 - General understanding of the stock market and options

-If you don't understand what's written here or what the code of this bot does, then don't use it!

 ### Setup instructions